 We will also be exposed to credit risk.
 Credit risk in our investments in debt and securities relates to each individual borrower's ability to make required interest and principal payments on scheduled due dates.
 We seek to manage credit risk through our advisor's comprehensive credit analysis prior to making an investment, actively monitoring our asset portfolio and the underlying credit quality of our holdings and subordination and diversification of our portfolio.
 Our analysis is based on a broad range of real estate, financial, economic and borrower-related factors which we believe are critical to the evaluation of credit risk inherent in a transaction.
-As of December 31, 2016, we were exposed to credit risk with respect to our investment in the MN TX II note.
+We believe that the MN TX II note is adequately secured and that the borrower is creditworthy.